analysiscenter/meters/docs/index.rst

 ==================================
 Welcome to Meter's documentation!
 ==================================
-`Meters` the way to create end-to-end machine learning models for recognition of digits on any meters.
+`Meters` is a framework for building end-to-end machine learning models for recognition of digits on any meters.

 Main features:

 * Convert images to blosc format
-* load images and labels (from csv, png and blosc)
+* load images and labels (from csv, jpg and blosc
-* crop bbox, crop bbox to separate numbers
+* crop bbox, split bbox and labels to separate numbers.

+.. note:: Meters is based on `Dataset <https://github.com/analysiscenter/dataset>`_.
+You might benefit from reading `its documentation <https://analysiscenter.github.io/dataset>`_.
+However, it is not required, especially at the beginning.

-Meters has one module: [``batch``](https://github.com/analysiscenter/meters/tree/master/meters/batch).
+Meters has one module: :doc:`batch <./api/meters.batch>`

 ``batch`` contains MeterBatch class witch include actions for preprocessing.